maglob/kaggle-so/README.md

 kaggle-so
 =========

-My stab at a Kaggle competition and implementation bayesian classification in Lisp.
+My stab at a Kaggle competition and implementation of Bayesian classification in Lisp.

 Requires SBCL and Quicklisp.